lsst-sqre/gafaelfawr/docs/applications.rst

     The scope claim that the client JWT must have.
     May be given multiple times.
     If given multiple times, the meaning is govered by the ``satisfy`` parameter.
-    Scopes are determined by mapping the group membership provided by the authentication provider, using the ``group_mapping`` configuration directive.
+    Scopes are determined by mapping the group membership provided by the authentication provider, using the ``config.groupMapping`` Helm chart value.
-    See :ref:`settings` for more information.
+    See :ref:`scopes` for more information.

 ``satisfy`` (optional)
     How to interpret multiple ``scope`` parameters.